audiocogs/binary-io/README.md

-# stream-reader
+# binary-io

-Streaming binary data and bitstream reader.
+Streaming byte and bit stream reader and writer.
 Extracted from [aurora.js](https://github.com/audiocogs/aurora.js).

 ## BufferList

 A `BufferList` is represents a linked list of byte buffers.
 It manages the current total length of the list and is used by the `Stream` class internally.

-## Stream
+## StreamReader

-The `Stream` class represents a stream of binary data backed by a `BufferList`.
-Streams handle the complexity of reading various types of values from a binary data stream for you, including issues regarding the native endianness of the platform.
+The `StreamReader` class reads a stream of binary data backed by a `BufferList`. `StreamReader` handles the complexity of reading various types of values from a binary data stream for you, including issues regarding the native endianness of the platform.

-## Bitstream
+## BitstreamReader

-The `Bitstream` class wraps a `Stream` and adds methods to read data on an individual bit level.
+The `BitstreamReader` class wraps a `StreamReader` and adds methods to read data on an individual bit level.

+## StreamWriter

+The `StreamWriter` class writes various binary data types to a writable stream.

+## BitstreamWriter

+The `BitstreamWriter` class wraps a `StreamWriter`, and adds methods to write data on an individual bit level.

 ## License